Nearest Neighbour Score Estimators for Diffusion Generative Models: Estimator Performance

 \Cref{eq:mse} compares the estimated posterior mean $\hat{\mu}$ against the true posterior mean $\mu$, calculated via \cref{eq:posterior_mean}.
 MSE is equivalent to the trace-of-covariance metric introduced in \cite{xu2023stable} and discussed in \cref{sec:analysis} scaled by $1/d$.
 The outer expectation of \cref{eq:mse} is calculated over a large set of $\bxi \sim \mathcal{D}$, with one $\bz \sim p_t(\bz | \bxi)$ for each $\bxi$.
 For each $\bz$, we average over repeated estimator evaluations.
 This allows us to decompose MSE into squared bias and variance terms to further investigate estimator performance.
 When calculating variance and squared bias, we compute the sample mean from the repeated estimator evaluations per-$\bz$.

 In \cref{fig:estimator_perf}, we plot score and posterior mean estimator performance across a range of noise levels.
 At each $t$, we evaluate the estimators using ten thousand $\bz$ samples, and one hundred estimator evaluations per $\bz$.
 We compare our method against four others: the single-sample posterior estimator typically used in diffusion and consistency training, a $n=256$ multi-sample posterior Monte Carlo estimator, an STF \cite{xu2023stable} estimator with $n=256$, and EDM -- a pre-trained near-SoTA diffusion model \cite{karras2022elucidating}.
 As EDM is deterministic, we do not report its variance.
 Further, we do not plot its score metrics since errors in the posterior mean estimation for small $t$ are amplified in the score by a factor of $1/t^4$.
-For the multi-sample Monte Carlo estimator, we calculate the posterior by evaluating \cref{eq:marginal}, incurring a full sum over $\mathcal{D}$ per $\bz$.
+For the multi-sample Monte Carlo estimator, we calculate the posterior by calculating \cref{eq:marginal}.

 Examining \cref{fig:estimator_perf}, we note several important results.
 Firstly, our estimator outperforms the STF estimator in both posterior mean and score estimation across every metric.
 The difference is especially stark for score estimation, where the peak MSE of our estimator is approximately 100 times better than that of STF.
 We hypothesize that our excellent performance is because for an intermediate range of $t$, $q_t(\bxi | \bz)$ matches the posterior nearly perfectly.
 When $p_t(\bxi | \bz)$ is fully concentrated on a single element, the variance of the SNIS estimators is zero because $p_t(\bxi | \bz)=1 \implies (\bxi - \pmean)^2=0 $ and $(\bxi - \pmean)^2 > 0 \implies p_t(\bxi | \bz)=0$.
 However, as $t$ increases, the number of elements of $\mathcal{D}$ with non-zero $p_t(\bxi | \bz)$ also increases, resulting in a non-zero estimator variance.
 In these cases, we believe the variance is dominated by the importance ratio $p_t / q_t$.
 Compared to STF, our proposal has lower importance ratios when the posterior mass is concentrated on less than $k$ elements.